-The latest list of community responses across East Devon can be found below.
+The latest list of community responses across East Devon can be found below, updated for the new national lockdown in January 2021.
 If you are involved in a group and want to add it to the list below, please email email@example.com.

 The links provided below will re-direct to third party websites.
-I cannot guarantee the veracity of information contained within them so please exercise your own due-diligence and best judgement when using the help on offer.
+While I've made every effort to verify information below, please exercise your own due-diligence and best judgement when using the help on offer.
 Thank you.

 Exmouth Mutual Aid Covid-19

 If you are self-isolating & need help with errands please call 07494 462057 (9am-5pm, 7 days/week) or email firstname.lastname@example.org.
 You can also interact with team via Facebook - https://facebook.com/groups/197458401530661.

 Budleigh Support is a community group comprising of the Hub, Medical Practice, The Lions, the town's churches, St Peter's a School, the Town Council and Budleigh Salterton Relief In Need charity.
 Telephone 01395 446896 if you are from the Budleigh area or visit https://www.facebook.com/BudleighSupportCovid19

 For those that are unable to leave their home a group of volunteers is available to fetch shopping or prescriptions and for those facing financial difficulties the group may be able to pay towards some of your shopping.

 Please visit https://www.extonvillagehall.uk/help--info.html for a list of local information and community help put together by Exton Village Hall.